My First Impressions Of Life In San Jose, Costa Rica

-After dropping off my bags at the place where I’ll be staying at for the next two months, I went to lunch at a local soda.
+After dropping off my bags at the place where I’ll be staying at for the next few months, I went to lunch at a local soda.
 A soda is a typical Costa Rican café or diner, and the place to find the most authentic food.

 I had chifrijo, a dish that combines three staple foods in the Costa Rican diet: rice, beans, and pork.
 This is then topped with avocado and cilantro and served with tortilla chips.

 Over the course of our lunch, the skies turned a dark, stormy gray and proceeded to dump out buckets of rain.
 As I soon discovered, because it is the rainy season, this type of weather is pretty much the daily routine.

 At first, this news bummed me out.
 When I pictured Costa Rica, I pictured beautiful, white sand beaches and sunny skies.
 Not gray skies 24/7, with a slow and steady rain drizzling down.